tokuhirom/OrePAN2/README.md

     % orepan2-indexer /tmp/darkpan/

-Then you can install Acme::Hoge from darkpan!
+Then you can install Acme::Hoge from DarkPAN!

     % cpanm --mirror-only --mirror=file:///tmp/darkpan/ Acme::Hoge

 It's pretty easy!

-# What's difference between OrePAN1?
+# What's the difference between OrePAN 2 and OrePAN1?

-- OrePAN2 has more clean and sane interface.
+- OrePAN2 has a cleaner interface.
-- OrePAN2 provides OO-ish interface
+- OrePAN2 provides an OO-ish interface

     You can use OrePAN2 as a library.

 - OrePAN2 uses modern modules like [Parse::LocalDistribution](https://metacpan.org/pod/Parse::LocalDistribution).

-    OrePAN1 coded a lot of things by itself.
-OrePAN2 delegates most of things to other CPAN modules.
+    OrePAN1 did a lot of heavy lifting on its own.
+OrePAN2 delegates most tasks to other CPAN modules.

 - OrePAN2 is active project

-    OrePAN1 is now in maintenance phase.
-But OrePAN2 is still in actively development.
+    OrePAN1 is now in maintenance mode, but OrePAN2 is still under active development.

 # SEE ALSO